Xewdy444/Netgrave/README.md

 ---

+### `--shodan`
+The fourth way is to retrieve hosts from the Shodan API using the `--shodan` option.
+This option requires the `SHODAN_API_KEY` environment variable to be set.

+---

 ### `--zoomeye`
-The fourth way is to retrieve hosts from the ZoomEye API using the `--zoomeye` option.
+The fifth way is to retrieve hosts from the ZoomEye API using the `--zoomeye` option.
 This option requires the `ZOOMEYE_API_KEY` environment variable to be set.

 ## Installation
     $ pip install -r requirements.txt